 Stir in the Dijon mustard, sun-dried tomatoes, and white wine.
 Cook for 2 minutes.

 Add the cream and gnocchi to the pan.
 Give it a good stir and cover the pan.
 Reduce the heat to medium and cook for 5 minutes.

 Stir in the parmesan and basil.
 Cook for a couple more minutes.
 Give the gnocchi a taste and if it's not quite done cooking, give it a couple more minutes.
 Season with salt & pepper as needed.
 Serve immediately.

-- If you don't want to use white wine for whatever reason, try subbing chicken broth.
-If you have to keep it vegetarian, veggie broth will work too (but I haven't tested it in this particular recipe).
+If you don't want to use white wine for whatever reason, try subbing chicken broth.
+If you have to keep it vegetarian, veggie broth will work too.

 This dish doesn't reheat very well (the sauce tends to separate).
 I suggest eating it fresh.